naka53/alpha/README.md

 ### Basic attack

-Replace the first instruction of the function :
+Replace the first instruction of the function:
 ```
 03 00 00 d4     smc   #0x0
 ```

-With the following instruction :
+With the following instruction:
 ```
 d5 03 20 1f     nop
 ```

+### More coming...